brylevkirill/notes/interesting recent papers.md

   - `code` <https://github.com/floringogianu/categorical-dqn>
   - `code` <https://github.com/flyyufelix/C51-DDQN-Keras>
   - `code` <https://github.com/reinforceio/tensorforce/blob/master/tensorforce/models/categorical_dqn_model.py>

-#### ["Discrete Sequential Prediction of Continuous Actions for Deep RL"](https://arxiv.org/abs/1705.05035) Metz, Ibarz, Jaitly, Davidson
-  `SDQN` `Q-learning`
->	"We draw inspiration from the recent success of sequence-to-sequence models for structured prediction problems to develop policies over discretized spaces.
-Central to this method is the realization that complex functions over high dimensional spaces can be modeled by neural networks that use next step prediction.
-Specifically, we show how Q-values and policies over continuous spaces can be modeled using a next step prediction model over discretized dimensions.
-With this parameterization, it is possible to both leverage the compositional structure of action spaces during learning, as well as compute maxima over action spaces (approximately).
-On a simple example task we demonstrate empirically that our method can perform global search, which effectively gets around the local optimization issues that plague DDPG and NAF.
-We apply the technique to off-policy (Q-learning) methods and show that our method can achieve the state-of-the-art for off-policy methods on several continuous control tasks."

 #### ["Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update"](https://arxiv.org/abs/1805.12375) Lee et al.
   `EBU` `NeurIPS 2019`